top of page

 The adjective 'impetuous' has its roots in Latin, deriving from the word 'impetuosus.'
 This Latin term is related to 'impetus,' which means 'force' or 'attack.'
 The prefix 'im-' in Latin often conveys intensity or vigor, so 'impetuosus' signifies something marked by a strong force or impulse.
 Over time, in English, 'impetuous' came to describe individuals or actions characterized by impulsiveness, rashness, and a tendency to act quickly and without careful thought or consideration of consequences.
 Its etymology reflects the idea of a powerful and often hasty force driving one's actions, which may result in impulsive and sometimes reckless behavior.

-Quiz: Find the meaning of the adjective impetuous:
+Find the correct meaning of the adjective impetuous:

 Try Again!